yonigibbs/elm-i18next-gen/README.md

 ## TODO
-* Add tests that call `elm-test` on generated code to make sure it's valid?
 * Add "integration test" that runs a new Node process with cmd-line args to make sure all works as expected.
   * Test all cmd line args, including `watch` mode.
 * Revisit idea of deleting files in Translations folder: is this safe?
 Can we put them in wastebin instead?